 You may be discouraged.
 You may be dismayed.
 But can you imagine what it must have been like on that dark Friday night for Peter and John, for James and Nathaniel, for all the disciples and the women who had followed Jesus for so long?
 Their hopes had been built up, only to be dashed by defeat and death.
 They had seen Jesus die with their own eyes; they had heard the hatred of the crowd with their own ears; and they had carried his body to the tomb with their own hands.
 Would hope ever return?
 Can you picture the travelers on the road to Emmaus as sadness overwhelmed them (Luke 24:17)?
 And yet the end of Christ's story had not been written.

 Hope does not come from politicians, armies, technology, or programs.
 Hope comes from the true and living God, who loves His children, and who has given His Son to redeem them from sin, death, and the grave.
 As we face difficulties, challenges, and heartache, we must not ever forget that the Lord has not forgotten us.
-Not matter what happens to oil prices or what rumors of wars abound, there is hope!
+No matter what happens with the pandemic, oil prices, or rumors of wars, there is hope!
 As hard as Friday is, we must remember that Sunday's coming!